-Those children who have an Additional Need or other barrier to learning may have an Individual Support Plan (ISP), which informs the teachers across all subjects to inform their differentiation and strategies/equipment that may be additional to or different from other children in the class.
+Those children who have an Additional Need or other barrier to learning may have an Individual Support Plan (ISP) or Pupil Passport, which guides and informs teachers' differentiation, strategies and any equipment that may be additional to or different from other children in the class.

 All ISP's are reviewed as the need arises and more formally from the Lent term.
-The review is in consultation with all staff and parents are informed and sent the new ISP.
+The review is in consultation with all staff and parents are informed and sent the new ISP or Pupil Passport.